GenesisFan64/GEMA-drv/README.md

 ## CURRENT ISSUES

-* SCD: PCM streaming may miss some streaming blocks if playing the same sample repeatedly
+* YM2612: Changing from FM3 Special to Normal might cause a click
-* 32X: PWM sample volume is lower that the other chips
+* w/32X: PWM sample volume is lower that the other chips

 Documentation for the driver is located at /doc<br>